gap-system/gap/README.buildsys.md

 subdirectory `hpcgap` of the GAP repository.
 Then, all files inside `hpcgap` which were identical to their counterparts in the GAP repository were deleted (e.g. `hpcgap/src/ariths.c` was deleted as it was identical to `src/ariths.c`).
+At this point, `hpcgap/src` has been fully merged, but there are still files in `hpcgap/lib/` which differ from their counterparts in `lib/`

-The new build system was then modified to optionally allow building HPC-GAP (when the `--enable-hpcgap` flag is passed to the `configure` script).
-For this work, and the resulting HPC-GAP binary to work, two tricks are used:

-1. In order to get the library to work right, HPC-GAP mode employs multiple GAP root paths.
+The new build system can optionally be instructed to build HPC-GAP, by passing the `--enable-hpcgap` flag to the `configure` script.
+For the resulting HPC-GAP binary to work, a trick is used:  HPC-GAP mode uses multiple GAP root paths.
 Specifically, the GAP kernel function `SySetGapRootPath` was modified so that for every root directory `FOO` that gets added, we first add `FOO/hpcgap` to the list of root directories.

-2. Ward (a tool for scanning our C sources and inserting guard statements into it) is integrated as follows: Normally, `src/FOO.c` gets compiled to `obj/FOO.o` (or rather `obj/FOO.lo`, as we use GNU libtool).
-With ward in the mix, `src/FOO.c` is first turned into `gen/FOO.c` by ward, and then the compiler turns the latter into `obj/FOO.lo`.
-For each conversion, dependencies are tracked via `gen/.deps/FOO.d` resp. `obj/.deps/FOO.d` files.
-In particular, if `src/FOO.c` is modified, then the dependency rules in `gen/.deps/FOO.d` will ensure that `gen/FOO.c` is regenerated from `src/FOO.c`; and the dependency rules in `obj/.deps/FOO.d` ensure that `obj/FOO.lo` is regenerated from `gen/FOO.c`
+This way, `GAPROOT/hpcgap/lib` is searched first for files, and only if no matching file is found there does GAP also search in `GAPROOT/lib`.

 ## Open tasks